dllllb/ptls-experiments/scenario_shoppers/README.md

 # Imitation Learning Monte-Carlo

-If one-step predictor is learned one can evaluate CLTV as expectation of sum of APV over continuum of possible 12-step trajectories.
+As long as one-step predictor is learned one can evaluate CLTV as the expectation of sum of APV over continuum of possible 12-step trajectories.
 We compute the expectation by Monte-Carlo method.

 ```shell
 # ILMC requires a sufficient number of {repeats} and proper {chunk} size